jamesguerrier/jamesguerrier/README.md

 ### Hi there 👋

+I'm currently learn web development on freecodecamp and the Odinproject I'm looking to colaborate on any opensourse projects you can reach me at jamesguerrier72@gmail.com

 <!--
 **jamesguerrier/jamesguerrier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.